KevinUre/Civilization-4-Ever/README.md

 To boot the mod either boot the game and then goto `Advanced` then `Load a Mod` or make a shortcut to `Civ4BeyondSword.exe` and add ` mod= mods\Civilization 4-Ever` to the target. you can also add ` mod= mods\Civilization 4-Ever` to the launch options on steam.

+## How to clear the game cache

+The game caches some values when it runs and clearing this cache out seems to both fix problems when updating the mod as well as cure some multiplayer desyncs.
+To clear the cache make sure the game is closed and then navigate to `%localappdata%\My Games\beyond the sword` and delete the `cache` directory found there.

 ## How to build

 Run the Installer from the root. modify the `makefile` on lines `34` and `35` to the directory you used with the installer. put your path to your civ4 on line `42`. build with visual studio.